 #1 Aloe Vera prevents dandruff

 The gel in the aloe vera leaves contains amino acids and antioxidants that can help battle dandruff.
 In a 2019 review of 23 clinical trials, the authors reported that aloe vera can minimize inflammation, which can be beneficial for individuals with dandruff.
 In an earlier small study, it was noted that the antibacterial and antifungal properties of the plant may help prevent dandruff.

 #2 Aloe vera promotes hair growth

-The ability of aloe vera to increase blood circulation is one reason why it can promote hair growth when applied to the scalp.
-Some people also claim that conditioning their hair with aloe vera reduces hair breakage and hair loss.
+The ability of aloe vera to supports blood circulation is one reason why it can promote hair growth when applied to the scalp.
+Some people also claim that conditioning their hair with aloe vera decreases hair breakage and hair loss.
 For now, however, there is scant clinical evidence of these claims.

 #3 Aloe vera busts blisters